MerrimanLab/CommonWorkflows/VCFWrangling/Merge_Subset_VCFs/README.md

 ## Step 2: Create BED file for our gene regions

 You can subset VCF files either directly in the command line using ```bcftools merge -r```, or you can create a BED file (CHR, START, END) to subset multiple regions with ```bcftools merge -R <bed_file.bed>```.
-We are going to use a BED file to extract 3 obseity-related genes from each individual VCF file.
+We are going to use a BED file to extract 3 obesity-related genes from each individual VCF file.
 The genes have the following coordinates:

 | Gene | CHR | Start (bp) | End (bp) |
 | :--- | --- | ---------- | -------- |